ABOUT

 Effective pain care considers risk factors and pathology but ultimately focuses on promoting health and wellbeing, builds resilience, and nurtures human growth.
 This is a mindset shift from pathogenesis (disease) to salutogenesis (health creation).

-All health professionals possess the knowledge and skills to facilitate pain recovery.
+People with pain are being managed within a fragmented healthcare system, with a focus on a single-disease paradigm, an approach that challenges a more holistic, patient-centred response.
+All health professionals should possess the knowledge and skills to facilitate pain recovery.
 This includes understanding how biopsychosocial factors intersect with physical health, mental health, and substance use.

 Whole Person Care